nikothomas/ctdfjorder/docs/cli-tutorial.rst

 Now we will process our files.

 .. tip::
-    To see what options you have to process the files, type :console:`ctdcli default -h` or view the documentation for the :doc:`CLI`.
+    To see what options you have to process the files, type :console:`ctdcli default -h` or view the documentation for the :doc:`/API/CLI/index`.

 For the purposes of this demo are assuming that you have the following: